 Tag everyone based on names, custom fields, dates, and more so that you can effectively personalize your communication with them.
 Segments can be as broad or as niche as you’d like for each workflow, campaign, or broadcast email.

 Dotmailer: Dotmailer’s drag-and-drop segment builder lets you segment your contacts into meaningful groups.
 Segments can be as simple or complex as you’d like and can be based on everything from geographical location to social interests.
 Flexible and easy to use, the segment builder allows for easy targeting.

 Winner: If you’re looking for segmentation capabilities that can be as specific and detailed as you want, then Drip takes the pumpkin pie.
-Dotmailer’s group-based segmentation limits how personal you can get with each unique subscriber, plus you risk sending repeat emails to subscribers who are in more than one group.
+Dotmailer’s group-based segmentation limits how personal you can get with each unique person, plus you risk sending repeat emails to people who are in more than one group.

 6. Fit Your Stack